ipatch/homebrew-us-05/README.md

 <a id="working-with-osxfuse">

-The last version of osxfuse that has a completely open source license and is not a prebuilt binary without accompanying source i believe is version 3.8.3, per [this github issue][fl1]
+The last version of osxfuse to have a open source license without using a prebuild binary is version 3.8.3, per [this github issue][fl1]

-I recently reinstalled **osxfuse** so i could have write support for NTFS file systems without having to spin up a virtual machine for write purposes.
+I recently reinstalled **osxfuse** so i could have write support for NTFS filesystems without having to spin up a virtual machine for write purposes.
 I created a cask based formula file within this repo to store the last open source version of **osxfuse** as mentioned above.

 For getting write support to NTFS file systems after installing `ntfs-3g` using brew, [**reference**][fl2]